jfonz412/sketchpad/README.md

 3/7/17 9:06pm:
 -Finished the shader, needed to parse the float from the string that is the $(this).css('opacity').
 There seems to be a glitch where pencil/rainbow will erase pixels and erase will draw solid black.
 This glitch can fix itself, but I don't know exactly what causes it just yet.
 Final steps, once again, is to make it look pretty.

+3/10/17 1:07pm
+-Finished the CSS and aesthetics.
+Fairly happy with how it looks, however the positioning gets wonky as you start resizing the page.
+From now on the lesson here is to use percentages rathat than pixels for scaling and positioning things.
+I decided to move on rather than spend more time on this.
+It is complete, but far from perfect.
+Functions fine though, worked out possible input bugs for the 'New Sketch' button.